-The Duties of a Nursing Assistant
+The Function of a CNA

 - Furnishing basic care to patients

 - Reading patient’s vital signs